ChalmersSCG/bylaws/README.md

 Membership
 ==========

-Membership in [Chalmers Software Craftsmanship Guild]{} is available to anyone, but at least 50 percent of the society’s members must be members or supporting members of Chalmers Student Union.
+Membership in Chalmers Software Craftsmanship Guild is available to anyone, but at least 50 percent of the society’s members must be members or supporting members of Chalmers Student Union.
 The membership fee is decided on a fiscal yearly basis by the annual meeting.